teknohog/aaltolipasto/README.txt

 by Risto A. Paju / teknohog

-aalto = wave, lipasto = drawer (the kind where you store things).
+aalto = wave, lipasto = chest of drawers.
 The name is also a pun in Finnish.

 See the scripts themselves for detailed documentation and requirements.